Skip to footer content

 IronOCR vs Azure OCR PDF: Which Solution Extracts Text Better?: Image 1 - IronOCR vs Azure OCR PDF

-When developers need to extract text from PDF documents and images, two prominent options emerge: Microsoft's cloud-based Azure AI services and IronOCR's local .NET library.
-Both offer optical character recognition (OCR) capabilities, but they differ significantly in deployment, pricing, and ease of use.
-In this comparison, we'll examine how each solution handles PDF and TIFF files, creates searchable PDF documents, and supports the extraction of printed and handwritten text.
+When developers need to extract text from PDF documents and images, two prominent options stand out: Microsoft's cloud-based Azure AI Document Intelligence and IronOCR's local .NET library.
+Both offer optical character recognition (OCR) capabilities, but they differ significantly in deployment model, pricing structure, and ease of implementation.

 Get started with IronOCR's free trial to test these capabilities in your own projects.